Jake Graf: Career

 Graf's first work within the industry was a screenplay dealing with his experiences as a trans man in making a female-to-male transition.
-In 2015, Graf visited the White House to take part in a Q&A and viewing of the film The Danish Girl with U.S. president Barack Obama.
+In 2015 Graf visited the White House to take part in a Q&A and viewing of the film The Danish Girl with U.S. president Barack Obama.
 That year, he became the first trans man to appear on the cover of QX magazine and, in the following year, was featured on the covers of GNI, LGBT Weekly, and FTM Magazine.
-In 2015, Graf was one of 101 people nominated for a Rainbow Award, which recognizes prominent LGBT+ people in Britain.
+In 2015 Graf was one of 101 people nominated for a Rainbow Award, which recognises prominent LGBT+ people in Britain.
 The nomination acknowledges Graf's work in raising awareness of trans and queer issues through film.
-Alongside nominations for his work, Jake Graf has been included in judge positions for festivals and award ceremonies.
-In 2019, Graf took a chair in the Iris Prize Jury, an LGBTQ+ Film Festival.
+Alongside nominations for his work, Graf has been included in judge positions for festivals and award ceremonies.
+In 2019 he took a chair in the Iris Prize Jury, an LGBTQ+ film festival.
 Three years later, Graf also became a judge in the 2022 National Diversity Awards.